AnicetNgrt/llm-fullstack-template/README.md

 The backend and the frontend communicate partially via http calls and mainly via websocket communication within persistant sessions.

-Sessions are handled on the frontend with the `useSessions` and `usePayloads` hooks which allow sending/receiving payloads from the backend.
+Sessions are handled on the frontend with the `useSessions` and `usePayloads` hooks which allow switching sessions and sending/receiving payloads from the backend withing these sessions.

-Sessions are handled on the backend via states, which are persisted for later recovery.
+Sessions are handled on the backend via states, which are persisted for later recovery in a database, alongside all the payloads sent during that session.
 See `backend/yourapp/example_logic/example.py`.
-This is where you should put your prompting/agents code.
+This is where you should put your prompting/agents logic.

 The backend features utilities to prompt models hosted by Anthropic, Perplexity, Groq and Mistral.

 The backend delegates authentication partially and storage entirely to Supabase.
-You probably don't need to bother about it.
+You probably don't need to bother about it, except during setup.

 ## Setup